Who We Are

 Corey Dolgon, SSSP President 2020-2021

 SSSP: 2019 Membership Survey Results Announced

 Five years ago, the Board of Directors voted to conduct a membership survey every five years to assess how well the SSSP was meeting the needs of its members.
 Click here to view the cover letter written by Dr. Héctor L. Delgado, Executive Officer.
 Click here to view the results of the most recent survey.
 Please feel free to contact Dr. Delgado directly should you have any questions or concerns, firstname.lastname@example.org.
 If your concerns require anonymity or confidentiality, he is happy to provide both.

 In Pursuit of Social Justice

-Resolutions constitute an important opportunity for our scholar-activist membership to analyze and opine on contemporary social problems that we believe the Society should address as a social justice organization.
-All SSSP members are invited to review the proposed 2016 resolutions and participate in the resolutions process.
+Resolutions constitute an important opportunity for our scholar-activist membership to analyze and offer their opinions on contemporary social problems that we believe the Society should address as a social justice organization.
+All SSSP members are invited to review the approved 2020 resolutions and participate in the resolutions process.
 Click here to view the 2020 Approved Resolutions.

 SSSP Anti-Harassment Policy